Kupang East Nusa Tenggara, Indonesia Travel Guide

 Enjoy good conditions with more favorable prices.

-Occasional rain is a possibility during these periods.
+Occasional rain is a possibility in these periods.

-Travel to Indonesia, including Kupang, involves specific visa and entry regulations, depending on your nationality.
-Most visitors fall into one of three categories: visa-free entry, Visa on Arrival (VOA), or a pre-arranged Tourist Visa (B211A).
+Travel to Indonesia, including Kupang, involves a certain type of visa and entry regulations, depending on your nationality.
+Most visitors fall into one composed of three categories: visa-free entry, Visa on Arrival (VOA), or a pre-arranged Tourist Visa (B211A).
 Citizens of certain countries, mainly ASEAN nations, qualify for visa-free entry for tourism.
-This has a stay of up to 30 days, with no possibility of extension.
+This has a visit of up to 30 days, with no possibility of extension.
 This option has the quickest entry system for eligible nationalities.

 Many countries, including the United States, United Kingdom, Australia, Canada, and most EU countries, are eligible for a Visa on Arrival (VOA).
 You can obtain a VOA for 30 days upon arrival at designated airports or seaports, or apply for an e-VOA online before your trip (IVisa, VisaHQ).
 The cost for a VOA is IDR 500,000 (approximately USD 35), payable in Indonesian Rupiah or major foreign currencies.
 You can extend this VOA once for an additional 30 days.
 If your nationality does not qualify for visa-free or VOA, or if you plan a longer stay, apply for a Tourist Visa (B211A).
 This visa allows stays of up to 60 days, with the chance of two 60-day extensions.
 You must apply for a B211A visa at an Indonesian embassy or consulate abroad, or through the official e-Visa portal.